Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 Increased Product Visibility

-By enrolling in Amazon Launchpad, your product will also be placed on special Amazon Launchpad storefronts.
+By enrolling in Launchpad, your product will also be placed on special Amazon Launchpad storefronts that reach hundreds of millions of customers worldwide.
 These are marketplaces that are completely separate from the standard Amazon storefront.

-Buyers who are specifically looking for cool and unique “kickstarter like” products may browse this page which will bring additional visibility to your listings.
+Buyers who are specifically looking for new arrivals and cool and unique “kickstarter like” products may browse this page which will bring additional visibility to your listings.

 Amazon will also promote your products through social media, email and special placements on Amazon.com.